 EU animal testing ban

-However, under the European Chemicals Agency ECHA’s REACH regulation 1907/2006, certain aspects require or enable animal testing – notably testing for environmental endpoints like aquatic toxicity, testing for long-term worker safety, the pre-registration of some new chemical substances and registering of chemicals used in non-cosmetic products.
+However, under the European Chemicals Agency ECHA’s REACH regulation 1907/2006, certain aspects require or enable animal testing – notably testing for environmental endpoints like aquatic toxicity, testing for long-term worker safety, the first-time registration of some new chemical substances and registering of chemicals used in non-cosmetic products.